nplan-io/ml_paper_club/README.md

 - [04/05/2023] Gerard will present an outstanding paper award winner from ICLR 2023.
 [Emergence of Maps in the Memories of Blind Navigation Agents](https://openreview.net/forum?id=lTt4KjHSsyl)
 - [11/05/2023] Vahan will present another outstanding paper award winner from ICLR 2023 [Rethinking the Expressive Power of GNNs via Graph Biconnectivity](https://openreview.net/forum?id=r9hNv76KoT3)
 - [18/05/2023] Available slot!
-If you're interested to present or have a cool paper in mind, please Email vahan AT nplan DOT io.
+If you're interested to present or have a cool paper in mind, please email it to vahan AT nplan DOT io.
 - [25/05/2023] Ben will present [Generative Diffusion Models on Graphs: Methods and Applications](https://arxiv.org/abs/2302.02591)

 FOR IN-PERSON SESSIONS: For those who want to join in person.
 Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan IN MEETING ROOM 4 IN THE BASEMENT.
 IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD AND DRINKS.